Unified Budgeting, Planning, and Forecasting at Telegraph Media Group

 Replacing manual, spreadsheet-based processes with a single innovative solution

 Telegraph Media Group's budgeting and reporting processes were previously being hindered by a plethora of interlinked spreadsheets.
-Seeking a more accurate, time-efficient way of conducting these activities, the business implemented the Board decision-making platform to help drive digital finance transformation.
+Seeking a more accurate, time-efficient way of conducting these activities, the business implemented the Board Intelligent Planning Platform to help drive digital finance transformation.
 Now, a more structured approach to financial analysis, planning, and forecasting, in a single solution, saves time and provides greater depth of information to inform management decisions.

 - Industry: Publishing & Media